powervr-graphics/Native_SDK/examples/Vulkan/ExampleUI/README.rst

 .. figure:: ./ExampleUI.png

-Use the PVRUtils to efficiently render sprites to form a comples User Interface.
+Use the PVRUtils library to efficiently render sprites, to create a complex user interface.

 Description
 -----------
-Rendering graphical user interfaces can quickly become overly complex.
-The PVRUtils can assist in rendering a lot of sprites with different complicated transformations, while remaining crisp and responsive.
-Usability and performance optimizations can both be found in this example, such as UIRenderer transformation groups.
+Rendering graphical user interfaces can quickly become very complex.
+PVRUtils can help with rendering a lot of sprites with different complicated transformations, while remaining crisp and responsive.
+Usability and performance optimisations can both be found in this example, such as UIRenderer transformation groups.

-APIS
+APIs
 ----
 * Vulkan

 Controls
 --------
-- Left/Right- Change UI Page
+- Left/Right- Change UI page
 - Quit- Close the application